Eiko-Tokura/meowbot/README.md

-This is a cute qq bot 'MeowMeow' I wrote in haskell owo
+This is a cute QQ bot 'MeowMeow',

-It was my first Haskell project and was not well written.
-But I have now revisited it and heavily refactored, it is now much more modular, maintainable!
-I also added a lot exciting new features!
+It was my first Haskell project, I learned a lot!
+Typically you wouldn't maintain your first project that long, but somehow meowbot gets a lot of users.
+I have revisited it and heavily refactored it multiple times, so I think it is still great and extendable owo (But still, I think now it needs a heavy refactor...)

 ## Features

-- [x] Chat with you via ChatGPT API
+- [x] Chat with you via various LLM API
+- [x] Custom format tool calling support for LLM
+- [x] Send you crontab based reminders
 - [x] Send you interesting voices (aokana >w<)
 - [x] Generating really good pictures, formulas from Markdown
 - [x] Generating Chat output in Markdown and display in pictures
 - [x] Generating Random Variables
+- [x] Producing chat related statistics
 - [x] Polling
 - [x] Funny Hangman Game
 - [x] User, group and command management
+- [x] API-Key, user and balance management
-- [x] Automatic retract user messages in group
+- [x] retract user messages in group
 - [x] Proxy WebSocket connection to connect to external servers
-- [x] Run as client mode or server mode, or many of them at once
+- [x] You can run as client or server, many of them at once
-- [x] Full async and concurrent support
+- [x] Builtin async and concurrency support

 When using the bot, you can use ':help' to get more information about each command.